marshallward/accessproject/access_cm.rst

 CSIRO during CM development, although it has also been used in some research projects, such as CSIRO's BGC simulations (WOMBAT).

-The ARCCSS ("CoE") ocean research groups is conducting 0.25°-resolution ocean experiments with the GFDL coupled model based on MOM and SIS, the internal GFDL sea ice model.
+The ARCCSS ("CoE") ocean research group is conducting 0.25°-resolution ocean experiments with the GFDL coupled model based on MOM and SIS, the internal GFDL sea ice model.
 The model has been used as part of several well-received academic publications, and remains an integral part of ongoing research.